nosferalatu/SimpleGPUHashTable/README.md

 This project shows how to implement a simple GPU hash table.
 Thanks to the high bandwidth and massive parallelism of GPU's, the result is a high performance hash table capable of hundreds of millions of operations per second.

-The code achieves an average insertion rate of 309 million key/second on my development laptop with an NVIDIA GTX 1060.
+The code achieves an average insertion rate of 326 million key/second on my development laptop with an NVIDIA GTX 1060, measured by inserting 64 million elements.

 The code implements a lock free hash table using linear probing.
 Concurrent inserts, deletes, and lookups are supported by this hash table.
 The hash table works on 32 bit keys and 32 bit values (although 0xffffffff is reserved for both keys